PDAL/PDAL/doc/apps/tindex.md

---t_srs                Target SRS of tile index --a_srs                Assign SRS of tile with no SRS to this value --write_absolute_path  Write absolute rather than relative file paths --stdin, -s            Read filespec pattern from standard input --threads              Number of threads to use for file boundary creation --simplify             Simplify the file's exact boundary
+--t_srs                Target SRS of tile index --a_srs                Assign SRS of tile with no SRS to this value --write_absolute_path  Write absolute rather than relative file paths --skip_different_srs   Reject files to be indexed with different SRS values --stdin, -s            Read filespec pattern from standard input --threads              Number of threads to use for file boundary creation --simplify             Simplify the file's exact boundary